wangg12/3D-Aware-Ellipses-for-Visual-Localization/README.md

 The `config.py` file contains parameters that can be changed.
 Especially, it defines the level and kind of data augmentation used during training.

  ## Running visual localization

+> **WARNING**: The code for camera pose estimation using P1E and P2E could not be released publicly.
+This repository is thus limited to the P3P version, which anyway performs better and can handle almost all the cases.
+(Compared to the paper, only the 2-object case is not covered.)

 In order to run the full visual localization pipeline, you need:
 * the test dataset file in JSON format.
 * trained weights for the object detection network (Faster R-CNN).